 Ed Cannon <firstname.lastname@example.org>

-After sending the terrorist out of his apartment, Rafael's position in the windows changes between shots.
+After Rafael gives the terrorist champagne, his position in the chair changes between shots.
 See more »

 See more »